When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 Dear Ekaterina!

-How is cryodestruction carried out?
+How is cryodestruction performed?

 Cryodestruction of the cervix is performed in the first phase of the menstrual cycle, no later than the 10th day, but after the end of menstrual flow.
-Before the operation, it is necessary to undergo an examination by a gynecologist, take a smear for the vaginal flora, atypical cells and genital infections, general analysis blood, undergo a colposcopy.
+Before the operation, it is necessary to undergo an examination by a gynecologist, take a smear for vaginal flora, atypical cells and genital infections, general analysis blood, undergo colposcopy.
 Sometimes, if necessary, the doctor prescribes a biopsy and histological analysis.

-rehabilitation period
+Rehabilitation period

-Cryosurgery of the cervix is a minimally invasive surgery to eliminate pathologically altered tissues of the cervix by exposure to low temperatures.
+Cryodestruction of the cervix is a minimally invasive surgery to eliminate pathologically altered tissues of the cervix by exposure to low temperatures.

 Indications for cryodestruction of the uterus

-• The initial stage of cervical dysplasia;
+• Initial stage of cervical dysplasia;

 • Condylomas and papillomas in the vagina and vulva;

-• Retention (true) cysts of the cervix;
+• Retitial (true) cysts of the cervix;

 • Chronic protracted cervicitis of the vaginal segment of the cervix;